ivanmartos/bamboo-tracker/Readme.md

 3. `BAMBOO_PASSWORD` - your password used for logging in to BambooHR
 4. `DAILY_TIME_TRACKING_SENDER_EMAIL` - email address to send time tracking notifications from
 %. `DAILY_TIME_TRACKING_RECIPIENT_EMAIL` - email address to receive time tracking notifications from

-Other defaults (can be overriden in [serverless.yml](serverless.yml))
-- lambda will be executed every working day at 5pm UTC
-- CloudFormation stack will be deployed to `eu-west-1` region

 ```
 make deploy STAGE=YOUR_STAGE //STAGE is optional, be default it is "dev"